 Although unauthorized immigration to the United States has mostly been on the decline since 2000, recent years have seen the issue explode into a humanitarian and political crisis.
 Between 2018 and 2019, apprehensions at the United States’ southern border spiked by 115 percent to over 850,000, with migrants mostly fleeing the Northern Triangle countries of El Salvador, Guatemala, and Honduras.
 Border facilities and courts were quickly overstretched.
 In one instance, a facility meant to hold at most 125 people held 900.
+Meanwhile, rights groups and media reports have highlighted abuses throughout the U.S. immigration system, including the forced separation of families and sexual violence in detention facilities.
 The issue carries such weight in U.S. politics that disagreement over President Donald J. Trump’s plan and signature 2016 campaign promise to “build a wall” along the U.S.-Mexico border provoked a government shutdown in 2018.
 While politicians on both sides of the aisle agree the U.S. immigration system is inefficient, the political divide has prevented the U.S. Congress from cooperating to pass meaningful reforms, and more than three hundred thousand asylum cases are backlogged as of 2019—the majority of which concern Latin American migrants fleeing gang and drug violence.

 United States Implements Disjointed Response to Pandemic